LostMagic: Multiplayer

 In multiplayer, players could fight in "Free Duels" using preset character settings and "Duels" using saved character data, through which they could gain experience points and learn new spells from other players.

 Using Nintendo Wi-Fi Connection, players could fight using a preset character at Lvl 40 or their character and monsters from the Story Mode, through which they could gain experience.

 Online gaming groups, also known as clans, were popular in the Wi-Fi mode of LostMagic during its early months., but most died off as a result the game lost popularity.

 With single-card play, in which case only one person needed to own the game, the second player could only download a demo of the game.
 In multi-card Play, players fought each other for experience to level up using their Story Mode teams.
 People fought in local multi-card play were automatically added to each other's Wi-Fi Friend lists.

 Plot

-The game's protagonist is the young mage Isaac, whose father Russell gave him the Wand of Light, one of seven powerful wands which allows him to cast magic and capture and control monsters.
+The game's protagonist is the young mage named Isaac, whose father Russell gave him the Wand of Light, one of seven powerful wands which allows him to cast magic and capture and control monsters.
 After being separated from his parents when he was young, he was raised by a forest witch who taught him the arts of magic.